FadeInHeaven/OuttaSpace-A/README.md

 ## Core Problem & Solution

 * **Problem:** You're in an urgent situation and need to take a photo or video, but your phone displays the dreaded "Storage Full" error, preventing you from using your camera.
-* **Solution:** ECCC provides a simple webpage (PWA) that uses the browser's built-in camera APIs to capture media and immediately upload it to a secure cloud server, completely bypassing the device's local storage.
+* **Solution:** Outtaspace provides a simple webpage (PWA) that uses the browser's built-in camera APIs to capture media and immediately upload it to a secure cloud server, completely bypassing the device's local storage.

 ***